-Scripture reading for August 28th: Isaiah 26-29, Psalm 65, !st Corinthians 4
+Scripture reading for August 30th: Isaiah 26-29, Psalm 65, 1st Corinthians 4

-1st Corinthians 4:9-13 “For I think that God has exhibited us apostles as last of all, like men sentenced to death, because we have become a spectacle to the world, to angels, and to men.
-We are fools for Christ’s sake, but you are wise in Christ.
+1st Corinthians 4: 10-15 “We are fools for Christ’s sake, but you are wise in Christ.
 We are weak, but you are strong.
 You are held in honor, but we in disrepute.
 To the present hour we hunger and thirst, we are poorly dressed and buffeted and homeless, and we labor, working with our own hands.
 When reviled, we bless; when persecuted, we endure; when slandered, we entreat.
 We have become, and are still, like the scum of the world, the refuse of all things.
 I do not write these things to make you ashamed, but to admonish you, my beloved children..
 For though you have countless guides in Christ, you do not have many fathers.
 For I became your father in Christ Jesus through the Gospel.
 I urge you then, be imitators of me.”

-Scripture reading for August 27th: Isaiah 23-25, 1st Corinthians 3
+Scripture reading for August 29th: Isaiah 23-25, 1st Corinthians 3

 Scripture reading for August 26th: Isaiah 20-22, 1st Corinthians 2